itrummer/CodexDB/README.md

 CodexDB blurs the line between users and developers.
 It allows users to specify natural language instructions, together with their SQL queries.
-CodexDB uses OpenAI's GPT-3 Codex model to generate code for query processing that complies with natural language instructions.
+CodexDB uses OpenAI's GPT-3 Codex model to generate code for query processing that complies with those natural language instructions.

 # How to Run Benchmarks